VirtCode/hypr-dynamic-cursors/README.md

 ## performance
 > **TL;DR:** Hardware cursor performance is about the same as if an animated cursor shape was shown whenever you move your mouse.
 Sofware cursor performance is not impacted.
 When the cursor is magnified during a shake, the compositor will temporarily switch to software cursors.

-Depending on your hyprland configuration, this plugin can have a different performance impact, mainly depending on whether you are using software or hardware cursors:
+Depending on your Hyprland configuration, this plugin can have a different performance impact, mainly depending on whether you are using software or hardware cursors:

 **Software Cursors**: No (additional) performance impact. <br>
-Rotating the cursor can be done in the same draw call that is used to draw the cursor anyways, so there is no additional performance impact.
+Transforming the cursor can be done in the same draw call that is used to draw the cursor anyway, so there is no additional performance impact.
 Note however that software cursors in of themselves are not really efficient.

 **Hardware Cursors**: Medium performance impact. <br>
-To rotate the cursor smoothly, the cursor shape needs to be changed quite often.
+To transform the cursor smoothly, the cursor shape needs to be changed quite often.
 This is not exactly compatible with how hardware cursors are intended to work.
-Thus performance can be compared to how an animated cursor shape would be rendered, every time the cursor is not stationary.
+Thus, performance can be compared to how an animated cursor shape would be rendered, every time the cursor is not stationary.
 It is however still more performant than software cursors. <br> Another limitation of hardware cursors are the size they are rendered at.
 This means that when the cursor is being magnified, software cursors will be used temporarily.

 If you have any ideas to improve performance, let me know!

 ## compatibility
 Compatibility with other plugins is not guaranteed.
 It probably should work with most plugins, unless they also change your cursor's behaviour.
 It will however work with any cursor theme.

-Also, this plugin won't work if your hardware cusors rely on `cursor:allow_dumb_copy = true`, which is probably the case if you are on nvidia.
+Also, this plugin won't work if your hardware cursors rely on `cursor:allow_dumb_copy = true`, which is probably the case if you are on nvidia.
 You'll probably have to wait until hardware cursors are correctly supported on Hyprland, and use software cursors in the meantime.

 ## development
 To work on this plugin, you can clone this repository and use the Makefile to build it.
 I suggest opening a nested Hyprland session, and loading the plugin there: